 This section identifies daily and monthly inspections that are performed at the APE 1236 Incinerator.
-F-2b(5)(a) Daily Inspections

-The following items are inspected daily when the APE 1236 Incinerator is in use by an operator facility walk through before any work commences:
+F-2b(5)(a) - Daily Inspections The following items are inspected daily when the APE 1236 Incinerator is in use by an operator facility walk through before any work commences:

-ltem Inspected for:

-(a) Feed Roon n Cleanliness, debris, feed conveyor

-(b) Telephone 2 Dial Tone

-(place call to the Environmental Protection office)

-(c) Fire Exting guishers Seal intact

-Gauge reads in the green

-(d) Fence/Wa rning Signs Warning signs in place and visible

-Check for damage or support post foundation erosion

-(e) Gates/Gat e Locks Defective; open/close appropriately, locks working and are locks in place

-(f) Doors/Door Locks Open/close appropriately, locks working and are locks in place

-(g) Operating procedures Present/available

-(h) Personal Protective Equipment

-(1) Protective Gloves Present/Available
+Item Inspected for: (a) Feed Roo m Cleanliness, debris, feed conveyor (b) Radio Ala rm System Dial Tone Telephon e (place call to the Environmental Protection office) (c) Fire Extinguishers Fire Extin guishers Seal intact Gauge reads in the green (d) F Fence/Warning Signs Warning signs in place and visible Check for damage or support post foundation erosion (e) Gates/Gate Locks te Locks .
+Defective; open/close appropriately, locks working and are locks in place (f) Doors/Door Locks or Locks Open/close appropriately, locks working and are locks in place (g) Operating procedures procedures Present/available (h) Personal Protective Equipment Protective Equipment s - 97 (1) Protective Gloves Present/Available (2) Chemical Resistant Coveralls Present/Available

 Any items that do not function properly will be corrected as necessary to ensure safe operations of the APE 1236 Incinerator.
-Exhibit F-7 is an example APE 1236 Incinerator daily inspection form.
+Exhibit F-6 is a sample of the APE 1236 Incinerator daily inspection form.

-F-2b(5)(b) Monthly Inspections and Equipment Tests
+F-2b(5)(b) Monthly inspections and Equipment Tests.
 The monthly inspection includes flushing the safety eyewash stations and emergency showers.
 The monthly inspections are performed by the APE 1236 Incinerator operators.
 Each eyewash and shower station is tagged with the time and date of the most recent inspection.

-F-2b(5)(c) Annual Inspections and Equipment Tests

-The CRANE Fire Protection/Prevention Branch conducts annual tests and checks of the radio signalcontrolled fire alarm system that is in operation at the APE Incinerator.
+F-2b(5)(c) Annual Inspections and Equipment Tests A state of the radio signalcontrolled fire alarm system that is in operation at the APE Incinerator.
 The detection sensors are heatactivated and, when activated, send a signal to the Fire/Security Communication desk.
 The test includes activation of the sensors in the normal AC powered mode and in backup DC-powered mode.